-We used the WE strategy to generate continuous, atomistic pathways of the spike opening process with unbiased dynamics (Figure 2A-E, Movie S1); these pathways were hundreds of ns long, excluding the waiting times in the initial "down" state.
-The protein model was based on the head region (residues 16 to 1140) of the glycosylated SARS-CoV-2 spike from Casalino et al. (Figure 1), which in turn was built on the cryoEM structure of the three-RBD-down spike (PDB ID: 6VXX).
+As mentioned above, simulations of the spike opening process require an enhanced sampling strategy as the process occurs beyond the microsecond timescale (i.e. seconds timescale7).
+We therefore used the weighted ensemble (WE) path sampling strategy, which enabled the generation of continuous, atomistic pathways for the spike opening process with unbiased dynamics (Fig. 2A-E, Supplementary Video 1); these pathways were hundreds of ns long, excluding the waiting times in the initial "down" state.
+The protein model was based on the head region (residues 16 to 1140) of the glycosylated SARS-CoV-2 spike from Casalino et al.8 (Fig. 1), which in turn was built on the cryoEM structure of the three-RBD-down spike (PDB ID: 6VXX5).
 The entire simulation system, including explicit water and salt ions, reaches almost half a million atoms.
-We focused sampling along a two-dimensional progress coordinate to track RBD opening: the difference in the center of mass of the spike core to the RBD and the root mean squared deviation (RMSD) of the RBD (Figure 2F-G).
-On the SDSC Comet and TACC Longhorn supercomputers, 100 GPUs ran the WE simulations in parallel for over a month, generating over 200 μs of glycosylated spike trajectories and more than 200 TB of trajectory data.
-We simulated a total of 310 independent pathways, including 204 pathways from the RBD "down" conformation (PDB ID: 6VXX) to the RBD "up" conformation (PDB ID: 6VSB) and 106 pathways from the RBD "down" to RBD "open" state in which the RBD twists open beyond the cryoEM structure (PDB ID: 6VSB).
-Remarkably, the open state that we sampled includes conformations that align closely with the ACE2-bound spike cryoEM structure (PDB ID: 7A95) even though this structure was not a target state of our progress coordinate (Figure 2F-G, Movie
+We focused sampling along a two-dimensional progress coordinate to track RBD opening: the difference in the center of mass of the spike core to the RBD and the root mean squared deviation (RMSD) of the RBD (Fig. 2F-G).
+On the SDSC Comet and TACC Longhorn supercomputers, 100 GPUs ran the WE simulations in parallel for over a month, generating over 130 μs of glycosylated spike trajectories and more than 200 TB of trajectory data.
+We simulated a total of 310 independent pathways, including 204 pathways from the RBDdown conformation (PDB ID: 6VXX5) to the RBD-up conformation (PDB ID: 6VSB4) and 106 pathways from the RBD-down to the RBD-open state, in which the RBD twists open beyond the